 Polyhedral Dice Sets

-A set of polyhedral dice is Dungeons and Dragons essential, as the game is centred around dice rolls and games of chance whenever characters attempt something difficult.
+A set of polyhedral dice is essential to Dungeons and Dragons, as the game is centred around dice rolls and games of chance whenever characters attempt something difficult.
 A full set has seven types of dice in total (though it never hurts to have some spares), and ideally, you’ll be entering a game with every player having their own set, purely for expediency.
 There’s no shortage of dice materials and aesthetics to pick from, but a basic starter set should do just fine if you’re starting off.
+Alternatively, keep an eye out for anything more elaborate – a set of metal or engraved dice can make an excellent gift for a seasoned player.

-The Player’s Handbook has all the rules used by everybody who isn’t the Dungeon Master (and a few they’ll also need), with all the abilities, spells and powers used by characters within the game.
-This teaches you what different races, classes, backgrounds and more offer your character, as well as walking you through the character creation process.
-This is one of those books that everybody around the table is going to need, so while one copy will serve you fine, it doesn’t hurt to have more around.
+The Player’s Handbook has all the rules used by everybody who isn’t the Dungeon Master, and a few even they’ll need, with all the abilities, spells and powers used by characters within the game.
+This teaches you what different races, classes, backgrounds and more there are to offer your character, as well as walking you through the character creation process.
+This is one of those books that everybody around the table is going to use multiple times over the course of one session, so while a single copy will serve you fine, it doesn’t hurt to have more around so people don’t have to fight over it.

 Dungeon Master’s Guide

-Though you can describe combat scenarios to your players in what’s often dubbed “theatre of the mind,” it can do a lot in complex battles and weaving dungeons to have an adventure grid, a map divided into squares that can be drawn on with a marker pen and just as easily erased, allowing you to quickly lay out battle scenarios and twisting dungeon floors in an instant!
+Though you can just describe combat scenarios to your players in a manner often referred to as “theatre of the mind,” it can do a lot in complex battles and weaving dungeons to have an adventure grid, a map divided into squares that can be drawn on with a marker pen and just as easily erased, allowing you to quickly lay out battle scenarios and twisting dungeon floors in an instant!

 Dungeon Master’s Screen